 If you check out an e-book, the book must be read within the Hoopla app.

-If you are unable to borrow materials and you have not reached your monthly three item limit, please contact the library.
+If you are unable to borrow materials and you have not reached your monthly five item limit, please contact the library.

 If you have any questions, you can contact Hoopla staff directly via email through the app and they will respond within 24 hours.